bernardhanna/matrix-helper/README.md

 - Hide Wordfence menu items.
 These should be renabled when checking scans, running scans, running reports etc, otherwise there is no way to check scan results.
 - Hide iThemes Security menu items.

+## Bonus

+- When deactivating a plugin, any annoying surveys that might pop up asking why you are deactivating are disabled once this plugin is activated.

 # CONTRIBUTING

 The plugin started life as a test drive for using Carbon fields to create a backend, a nice alternative to ACF